spacebeam/research/README.md

 # Live for the Swarm!
-Spacebeam follows its interpretation of the [UNIX](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) philosophy: lots of small components that do one thing and talk between them by passing messages, usually text, binaries or signals.
+Spacebeam follows its own interpretation of the [UNIX](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) philosophy: lots of small components that do one thing and talk between them by passing messages, usually text, binaries or signals.

 For more about how to get involved check our StarCraft: Brood War AI [competition](https://torchup.org), explore the [guide](https://github.com/spacebeam/guide/wiki) and [community](https://spacebeam.org).